-So while established candy corporations use word association to imply chocolate-like tendencies, vegan craft chocolate companies are making products with twice the cacao butter, half the sugar, and none of the milk, and their lack of name recognition forces them to get even morecreative with naming.
-Luckily, as Julia Zotter said in the milk alternative episode of my podcast, these smaller companies do have cards they can play.
+So while established candy corporations use word association to imply chocolate-like tendencies, vegan craft chocolate companies are making products with twice the cacao butter, half the sugar, and none of the milk, and their lack of name recognition forces them to get even more creative with naming.

 Not only are their ingredients lists full of real foods, but they tend to source ethically-farmed cacao, well-processed and purchased at a premium.
 Due to their size, they can pivot towards or away from certain ingredients when it makes sense, and they aren't obliged to defend their choices to shareholders.

 They can also publicize their partnerships with cacao farmers, rather than affirming a commitment to ethics only when it's good publicity.
 For delicious vegan white chocolate, might I suggest makers like Solkiki Chocolate, Charm School Chocolate, and Pascha Chocolate.

 How Bad is White Chocolate For You?

 I'm not gonna lie to you and declare white chocolate to be the next superfood, but the news isn't all bad on that front.
-As long as you're eating real white chocolate, with no weird oils or flavoring, there are only three factors to take into account: cocoa butter, sugar, and milk powder.
-While we know that refined sugar isn’t good for us, milk powder is a mixed bag, with some calcium & potassium and a small amount of protein.
+As long as you're eating real white chocolate, with no weird oils or flavoring, there are only three factors to take into account: cocoa butter, sugar, and milk powder (sometimes soy lecithin).

 There are three main types of fat which make up cocoa butter: stearic, palmitic, and oleic fatty acids; there's also a small amount of linoleic acid.
 Palmitic acid is known to raise LDL (unhealthy) cholesterol levels, but only makes up around 25% of cocoa butter, whereas all three of the other fatty acids which make up cocoa butter actually lower those unhealthy cholesterol levels.